Frequently Asked Questions

-How do I get approval for Transfer Credit or Course Substitutions?
+How do I get approval for Transfer Credit?

 In cases of transfer credit from other universities, the department recognizes courses included by the Registrar's Office on a student's transcript.
 There is no petition process for credits not included by the Registrar.

 To petition for waivers of department requirements, or for a non-ANT course to count toward the major/minor, students should complete the Petition for Clarification and Exceptions for Anthropology Majors form and return it to the Undergraduate Program Coordinator in the Anthropology Department Office, either by email or hard copy.
 Requests will be reviewed by the Directer of Undergraduate Studies.
 Please allow 5 business days for requests to be reviewed.

 How do I get permission to overload an Anthropology class?